Artificial Neural Networks (ANN)

 More here

-We will be using MNIST to create a multinomial classifier that can detect if the MNIST image shown is a member of class 0, 1, 2, 3, 4, 5, 6, 7, 8 or 9.
-Susinctly, we're teaching a computer to recognize hand written digits.
+We will use the MNIST dataset to create a multinomial classifier that can detect whether the image belongs to one of the classes: 0, 1, 2, 3, 4, 5, 6, 7, 8, or 9.
+In short, we're teaching a computer to recognize handwritten digits.

 import numpy as np